Graduate Certificates in Criminology

 There are 12 colleges that offer a graduate certificate in criminology.
 Learn more about the most popular 12 below:

 University of North Carolina at Charlotte comes in at #8 on our list of the most popular colleges offering graduate certificates in criminology.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,467 per year.
+The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,337 per year.
 During the most recent year for which we have data, 1 people received their graduate certificate in criminology from UNC Charlotte.
-About 57% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+Of these students, 71% were women and 29% were members of underrepresented racial-ethnic groups.

 Explore Major by State